First puppy-things first

 Water Bowl/Food Bowl – Stainless steel double bowls help you keep things clean.
 Put them in a holder and puppy won’t be able to knock them over – even less chance of a mess.

 Treats – Don't forget treats for training and rewarding your pup.
-You have an awful lot to teach your new friend and rewarding her with those tasty treats will help.
-Just make sure the treats you give her are formulated for puppies – like CESAR® Double Delights™ treats.
+You have an awful lot to teach your new friend and rewarding them with those tasty treats will help.
+Just make sure the treats you give them are formulated for puppies – like CESAR® Double Delights™ treats.
 They’re complete and balanced treats for all your dog’s life stages.